jumpnow/jumpnowtek-site/_posts/2016-03-07-Working-with-the-Gumstix-Pi-Dev-board.md

 Instead, Gumstix sells a [Pi Fast Flash Board][gumstix-pi-fast-flash-board] just for flashing the *RPi CM*.
 The *Fast Flash Board* does the equivalent of the **J4 Jumper** in the *USB Slave* position on the *RPi Compute Module Dev* board

-The *Pi Fast Flash Board* is much more convenient when you are flashing multiple boards in succession.
+The Gumstix *Fast Flash Board* is much more convenient when you are flashing multiple boards in succession.

 Once you have an initial image on the *RPi CM* there are other methods you can use for updates or full-upgrades.
 For example, the method I'm using for [BeagleBone Black upgrades][bbb-upgrades] will work just as well with the *CM*.